ordina-jworks/ordina-jworks.github.io/_posts/2023-02-06-tesla-ypp-2022-blogpost.md

 <img src="{{ '/img/2023-02-06-tesla-ypp-2022-blogpost/google-architecture.png' | prepend: site.baseurl }}" alt="It shows every resource used to create the whole google application" class="image fit" style="margin:0px auto; max-width:70%; height:70%">

 The applications are deployed on Kubernetes and made accessible through Ingress and Route53.
-The Google box is linked to a Google Home account, which, in turn, is connected to our applications.
+The Google Nest Speaker, integrated with Google Assistant, is linked to a Google Home account, which, in turn, is connected to our applications.
 The Proxy API is communicating with the Tesla APIs

 ## Used Technologies